BHP Billiton profit slips but still in league of its own

 "In the longer term, we expect the rate of growth in steelmaking raw materials demand, particularly in China, to decelerate as underlying economic growth rates revert to a more sustainable level."

-Despite the cautious outlook, BHP (BLT.L) was confident its ambitious expansion projects and recoveries in its Escondida copper and Gulf of Mexico oil businesses would drive solid growth in the next 12 months and further.
+Despite the cautious outlook, BHP (BLT.L) was confident its ambitious expansion projects and recoveries in its Escondida copper and Gulf of Mexico oil businesses would drive solid growth in the next 12 months and further out.

 As expected, it did not announce any new share buybacks following a $10 billion buyback and $17 billion in shale gas acquisitions last year, saving its cash for expansion projects in iron ore, coal, copper and potash.